IsmailOuazzani/YTBmusicDL/README.md

 # Disclaimer
 This project was done for education purposes only.
 Please do not use it to download content you are not allowed to download.
+The author of this program is not responsible for how you it.

 # Features
 - Download files as mp3 at the best quality available